 This link and the map below shows how to drive from the NASA Ames main gate to the NASA Robotics lab in building 246 room 180.
 The phone number for the NASA Robotics Lab is (650) 604-4087.

 - Only use the pass to go to the NASA Robotics lab.
 No exploring the NASA campus.

 - Michael Schuh has an agreement with NASA management that he will be with the 971 team whenever it is in the NASA Robotics Lab.
 Do not enter the lab unless Michael is there.
 If he does not show up for a scheduled meeting, then leave the NASA campus.
-Mark Leon, the NASA Robotics lab manager, is the only person that can change this.
+Drew Price, the NASA Robotics lab manager, is the only person that can change this.

 - Wear closed-toed shoes.

 - Wear safety glasses and tie back long hair when working on the robots or near operating robots.